lfe-deprecated/books/README.md

 # Developer / Contributor Notes

 1. To update a book, visit the repository for that book (linked above).
-1. For the repository, and clone to your machine.
+1. Clone the repository to your machine.
 1. Create a branch for your change, commit, and push to your fork.
 1. Issue a PR against the book publisher's repository for the book.